 Climate and nature goals can, and must, be achieved holistically.
-As a result, SBTN requires companies that are required to set Land targets to complement those targets with a target on land-based GHG emissions and removals following the SBTi FLAG methodology requirements (see SBTi FLAG).
+As a result, SBTN requires companies that are required to set Land targets to complement those targets with a target on land-based GHG emissions and removals following the SBTi forest, land, and agriculture (FLAG) methodology requirements (see SBTi FLAG).
 Therefore, a company that wants to set Land targets must also be committed to emissions reductions through SBTi should they qualify based on SBTi guidance (see Box 2).